Relax, everything is covered under the ALDI returns policy and Australian Consumer Law

 What is ‘acceptable proof of purchase’?

 The best proof of purchase is a receipt.
 ALDI strongly advises you to make a copy of your receipt and keep it, and the original, in a safe place.
-Bank statements and credit card statements are also generally accepted providing the retail cost of the product can be proven.
+Bank statements, warranty cards and credit card statements are also generally accepted, providing the retail cost of the product can be proven.

 Which goods are covered?

-Goods purchased after 1st January 2011 are covered by The Australian Consumer Law.
+Goods purchased after 1 January 2011 are covered by the Australian Consumer Law.
 Any goods purchased prior to this are covered by the implied warranties and conditions in state and territory fair trading laws and the Trade Practices Act 1974.

 Contacting ALDI’s Customer Service Department